tainacan/tainacan-wiki/dev/custom-templates.md

 When using Tainacan plugin with your custom theme enabled, you'll have access to all of [Tainacan pages](tainacan-pages.md) such as Items, Collections and Taxonomy Term Items in the same way that WordPress displays any custom **post_type**.
 An Item's list, for example, shall have *thumbnail*, *title* and *description* with the same appearance that your blog posts, without featuring a *Collection banner*, *filters list* or the *advanced search* that is offered by themes such as [Tainacan Interface](https://wordpress.org/themes/tainacan-interface).

-Here is an example of an item list in a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/) of [TwentyTwenty](https://wordpress.org/themes/twentytwenty/):
+Here is an example of an item list in a raw [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/) of [TwentyTwenty](https://wordpress.org/themes/twentytwenty/):

 ![Items list, single item page, and term items list pages on TwentyTwenty theme.](/_assets/images/custom-templates-1.gif)